Pasalavinay/30-Days-Of-DevOps/DAY-z-20.md

   -  ls -lt : latest files
   -  ls -ltr : starts from old files
   - `ls -a`: Lists all files and directories, including hidden ones.
-  - `ls -la`: Lists all files and directories, including hidden ones.
+  - `ls -la`: Lists all files and directories, including hidden ones in long list format.
-  -
-  -

 ### 2. `cd`

 - Description: Changes the current directory.